-An interesting side-effect of the retail / e-commerce disruption will be greater emphasis on omnichannel.
+An interesting side-effect of the retail / e-commerce disruption in warehouse managing will be greater emphasis on omnichannel.
 Even when brick-and-mortar stores reopen, we will see a greater reliance on just-in-time store restocking, as operators strive to draw from a single pool of inventory in order to streamline costs.

 I anticipate we will also see some major brands rely more on direct-to-consumer sales rather than on traditional retailers.
 This will give these brands greater control over their own supply chain and inventory, and will improve their profit margins.